-WIL provides the means to ‘do in context’ rather than developing practical skills alone.
-It enables students to develop work readiness skills to industry standards and enhances employability.
-This realises the UNSW 2025 Strategy to enable students to ‘... obtain a holistic education, securing the real-world practical skills needed for a rapidly evolving workplace’.
+WIL provides the means to "do in context", rather than developing practical skills isolated from the situations in which the student will be expected to use them.
+It enables students to develop work-readiness skills to industry standards and enhances employability.
+This realises the UNSW 2025 Strategy to enable students to "...obtain a holistic education, securing the real-world practical skills needed for a rapidly evolving workplace".
+Done well, WIL can help students achieve whatever they decide to do in their immediate and long-term futures.
+It is also important to the community that WIL can also be used to develop student capabilities in citizenship, as well as cultural and social literacy.

 At UNSW, WIL can be: